-An outstanding illustrator portfolio makes all the difference.
+An outstanding illustrator portfolio makes all the difference between you getting hired.

-It encourages clients to hire you, helps you receive more commissions, and brings in more revenue.
+It encourages clients to hire you, helps you receive more commissions, and brings in more revenue overall.

-The better your portfolio is, the more successful you will be.
+The better your illustration portfolio is, the more successful you will be.

-That’s how highly I (and hopefully others in the field), rate an illustrator portfolio.
+That’s how highly I rate an illustrator portfolio.

 Unfortunately it can’t be average, it can’t be good, it has to be outstanding to really receive the commissions that you desperately want.

-I’m constantly tinkering and improving my illustrator portfolio, with the focus on creating an outstanding portfolio.
-Mine isn’t perfect, but I’m coming from a place where I have built a strong body of work.
+I’m constantly tinkering and improving my illustrator portfolio, with the focus on creating something outstanding.
+Mine isn’t perfect, but I’m coming from a place where I have built a strong body of work which is constantly improving.

 Using my first hand knowledge I’m sharing tips and tricks to help you create an outstanding illustrator portfolio.
 Enticing clients to work with you, a portfolio which you would be proud to share, whilst maintaining a clear and direct style.